-Can't you borrow the books from your chapter and get started?
-If so, you could build your personal library as the books become available.I don't know, but some of the books were probably published by Columba (Vivian K's defunct company), and may be out of print.
+Three of the books on the list were either written or published by Vivian Kistler, and I imagine that's why they're not currently available.
+I know Omega recently purchased the rights to them, but I'd imagine it will take some time before they can get new copies published and out in the marketplace.I don't know, but some of the books were probably published by Columba (Vivian K's defunct company), and may be out of print.
 If that is an issue, then it may be some time before the Certification Board and the Education Committee can qualify new texts that are available.
 In the meantime, I guess most chapters would have books available fromthe established Study Guide list.

 If any one has a either they want to sell (or you find it in stock), please let me know!

 Finished reading Preserving Textiles this morning.
 Think I'm down to 5 books left to read!